CandidContributions/CanConCloud/Readme.md

 ## Working locally

 - **Umbraco Cloud authenticated users**: create a new local SQL database (you will be able to 'restore' from Cloud once the site is running)
-- **Public contributors**: download the SQL Server Database backup *coming soon* and restore to your local SQL Server 2019
+- **Public contributors**: download the [SQL Server database backup](CanConCloudGH.zip), unzip and restore to your local SQL Server 2019

 Open `src/CandidContributions.sln` in Visual Studio and build the solution.